This material is separated from the main continuity, usually in the form of special episodes or even Bonus Material

 - A generic, unnamed guard in Half-Life offers to buy Gordon Freeman a beer if they leave Black Mesa alive.
 While Barney Calhoun appears in Blue Shift, he comments in Half-Life 2 that he still owes Gordon that beer.
 Calhoun never directly encounters Freeman during the course of Blue Shift, though it is conceivable that many guards (perhaps even all guards) owe Gordon Freeman a beer for some reason or other.

-- The only detail from expansions that Half-Life's writer, Marc Laidlaw, has explicitly declared canon is Black Mesa's destruction in Opposing Force's Deus Ex Nukina ending.
+- The only detail from expansions that Half-Life's writer, Marc Laidlaw, has explicitly declared canon is Black Mesa's nuclear destruction in Opposing Force's ending.

 - It is somewhat unclearly stated whether the Team Fortress 2 tie-in comic “Loose Canon” is in fact Loose Canon or not.